Foreword to why I quit music

 Toxic Environment That Led Me to Quit Music

 One of the major reasons I decided to quit music was the environment itself.
 While the industry is filled with wonderful, talented individuals, it also has its fair share of drama.
-There was often no middle ground; people were either on the incredibly kind and super vulnerable or manipulative side.
-I just wanted to do what I love, give it my all, and succeed.
-It’s okay if challenges come and go, but the never ending extremes here were not doing good, it’s depressing for many people,
+There was often no middle ground; people were either on the incredibly kind and super vulnerable or manipulative and toxic side.
+It’s okay if challenges come and go that’s normal in life, but the never ending extremes were too much.

 For anyone asking themselves, “Should I quit music?” it’s a deeply personal decision.
-I’m glad that I followed the advice of many mentors and did the risky decisions within my 20s.
-The growth that all my experiences brought me are immense.
-It was about time to move towards a journey that aligned more with my goals and values.
+I’m glad that I followed the advice of many mentors and allowed myself to make risky decisions within my 20s.
+They used to say in your 20s it’s about experience, get as much of it as you can and build on it in your 30s.

-Coincidentally, I watched an interview with the Korean actor Daniel Henney today, where he mentioned that he started writing scripts because he didn’t like waiting for callbacks after auditions.
-That resonated with me too.
+Coincidentally, I watched an interview with the Korean actor Daniel Henney recently, where he mentioned that he started writing scripts because he didn’t like waiting for callbacks after auditions.
+It’s similar in music, that part resonated with me too.

 The monetary system was less of a reason, that made me step back BUT I can’t lie, the financial opportunities in marketing are much more lucrative.